-Table 3-2 Operator lineup
+Table 3-2 Operator Line-up

 Туре Robot Operated Number of operators in full lineup

-Hero Robot 1
+Ground Robot Operator Hero Robots 1

-Ground Robot Operator Engineer robot 1
+Engineer Robots 1

-Standard robot Mainland China Regional Competition: 2 Wild Card Competition (including the International Category), Final Tournament: 3
+Standard Robots Mainland China Regional Competition: 2 International Regional Competition, Wild Card Competition and Final Tournament: 3

 Sentry Robot 0

 Aerial Gimbal Operator Aerial Robot (optional), Dart System (optional) 1

-Pilot Aerial Robot 1
+Pilot Aerial Robots 1

 - An operator must be a Regular Member of a team in the current season. - After the end of each round, the Operator can be replaced by a Regular Member among the Pit Crew Members for the current match. - When the Aerial Robot and Dart System have not entered the stage, the Aerial Gimbal Operator may control the player's client corresponding to the Aerial and Dart System, and wear the corresponding the headphone, but must remain stationary after the Three-Minute Setup Period ends. - A pilot can operate an Aerial Robot in the competition only after passing the Pilot Assessment by the RMOC.
-For details on the Pilot Assessment, please refer to the RoboMaster 2023 University Championship Participant Manual.
+For details on the Pilot Assessment, please refer to the RoboMaster 2024 University Championship Participant Manual.